 - A description of projects (max. one page) outlining the writing projects you intend to undertake during your residency

-- Three letters of reference from people who can speak to your writing, mentorship, and/or community engagement (this would not normally include agents or publishers)
+- Two letters of reference from people who can speak to any of the following: your writing, mentorship, and/or community engagement (this would not normally include agents or publishers)

 - PDF copies of your 1–4 published books, plays, or screenplays

 - A list of your books, plays, or screenplays included with your application

 For more information on the application requirements, visit our FAQs.